vintasoftware/tapioca-wrapper/README.md

 ### Setup dev environment

-Tapioca-Wrapper is ready for development with Dev Container.
-After downloading the code you just need to use Reopen in Container option and after building run `make setup-devcontainer` just once.
+Tapioca-Wrapper is ready for development with [Dev Container](https://code.visualstudio.com/docs/devcontainers/tutorial).
+After downloading the code you just need to use "Reopen in Container option and after building run `make setup-devcontainer` just once.

-If you are not familiar to vscode follow this [tutorial](https://code.visualstudio.com/docs/devcontainers/tutorial) until the "Install the extension" part, then when you open the folder with the project on vscode you will be prompted with the Reopen in Container option
-Also, fell free to setup your environment in your way

 ### How to Release: